Charlie Ringland

-Charlie Ringland (born January 18, 2000) is a Canadian professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Charlie Ringland (born January 18, 2000) is a Canadian professional football defensive back.

 Early life

 Ringland was born in Winnipeg, Manitoba, and developed as a standout multi-sport athlete at the AAA level in hockey, football, and baseball.
 He attended Oak Park High School, where he joined both the hockey and football teams in his sophomore year.

 In his first season of high school hockey, he scored the game-winning goal of the team's 2016 WHSHL city championship victory and was named Oak Park's Junior Varsity Athlete of the Year for 2015-16.
 He went on to serve as team captain in his senior year and was recognized as Oak Park Hockey MVP for 2017-18.

 Concurrently, Ringland played football as a two-way starter, taking on roles as quarterback, free safety, and occasional kick returner.
 In the final game of his senior year, he threw for three touchdowns to lead the Oak Park Raiders to the 2017 WHSFL CTV Cup championship, and was named the school's Varsity Athlete of the Year for 2017-18.